Vallavilai

-Vallavilai is a fishing village in Kollencode panchayat, Kanyakumari district, Tamil Nadu, India.
+Vallavilai is a fishing village in Kanyakumari district, Tamil Nadu, India.

 As of 2011, India census Vallavilai had a population of 10282.
 Males constitute 51% of the population and 49% for females.
 Vallavilai has an average literacy rate of 86%, higher than the national average of 59.5%.
 Male literacy is 80% and female 80%.
 In Vallavilai 11% of the population is under 6 years of age.